-MED116 - Anatomy & Physiology I
+MED116 - Anatomy & Physiology I 4.0 Semester Credits Delivered Online

-Anatomy & Physiology I provides students with essential principles and concepts that focus on human anatomy and physiology.
+Anatomy & Physiology I provide students with essential principles and concepts that focus on human anatomy and physiology.
 The focus of this course will include basic chemistry, cell and tissue studies, and a synopsis of several body systems that will include specific attention to structure, function, and the related conditions of each system.
-Anatomy & Physiology I will focus on the integumentary, skeletal, muscular, circulatory (to include the heart, blood, and lymphatic), immune, and special senses.
+Anatomy & Physiology I will focus on the integumentary, skeletal, muscular, circulatory (to include the heart, blood, and lymphatic), respiratory, and immune.

-MED118 - Anatomy & Physiology II 4.0 Semester Credits Pre-requisite: MED116
+MED118 - Anatomy & Physiology II 4.0 Semester Credits Pre-requisite: MED116 Delivered Online